Now

 This “now page” offers a big picture glimpse into my what I’m focused on at this point in my life.

 The MacDonald family continues to make our home in Connecticut, nestled close to UConn.
 It’s mind-blowing to realize my son is now a high school senior, and my daughter a sophomore.
 Time truly flies!
-My wife Jana has officially concluded her tenure as a homeschooling teacher and is embarking on a new journey.
-She’s set to pursue a Master of Arts degree in Peace & Justice, starting this month!
+My wife Jana has embarked on a new journey, pursuing a Master of Arts degree in Peace & Justice!
 Additionally, Jana shares her insights regularly on Substack, at: https://janamacdon.substack.com/.
 Subscribe and it will come to your inbox each month.

-In moments of downtime —whether driving, folding laundry, exercising, or tidying up—I enjoy listening to the thought-provoking “Bible for Normal People” podcast.
-I started from the beginning and am now over 215 episodes deep.
-This podcast has exposed me to diverse theological interpretations, aiding me in reconciling long-standing cognitive dissonances.
+In moments of downtime —whether driving, folding laundry, exercising, or tidying up—I enjoy listening to podcasts.
+My two current favorites are “Poetry Unbound” and the thought-provoking “Bible for Normal People.”
+For the later, I started from the beginning and am now up-to-date.
+This podcast has exposed me to diverse theological interpretations, which has helped me reconcile some long-standing cognitive dissonances.
 I wholeheartedly recommend this podcast to those navigating similar intellectual and spiritual journeys.

 What is a “now page”?